robfreud/robfreud/README.md

 ### Hi there 👋
 At GitHub I'm part of the Sales organization, helping customers adopt GitHub!

-📫 I'm located in Hillsborough, NC
+📫 I'm located in NC

 Here is a list of things I enjoy: